dnezan/stock-predict/README.md

 There are three solvers available in sci-kit learn out of which lfbgs has been used here.
 The other parameters are quantified below.
-Before fitting X and y, we must first normalize the input vectors in order to avoid local optima.
+Before fitting X and y, I must first normalize the input vectors in order to avoid local optima.
 The epoch number (maximum iterations) was determined by running an iteration of the MLP before a constant mean error was reached.
 ![one](https://raw.githubusercontent.com/dnezan/stock-predict/master/results/epoch.png)

-We reached a lower number of maximum iterations than the research paper due to a much larger dataset.
+I reached a lower number of maximum iterations than the research paper due to a much larger dataset.
-Using this epoch value, we can calculate the mean square error to compare accuracy with the research paper.
+Using this epoch value, I can calculate the mean square error to compare accuracy with the research paper.
 The authors have attained error in the range of -120 to +100.
 The mean square error obtained by us is 210.01, and the error range is as follows.
 ![two](https://raw.githubusercontent.com/dnezan/stock-predict/master/results/abserror.png)